Updated Jan. 8, 2019 –

 In addition, it was reported in 2012 that ObamaCare had already cost the economy $27.6 billion and eliminated 30,000 jobs.

-While the U.S. economy has been slowly mending, the situation remains bleak for governments at all levels.
+While the U.S. economy has been mending, the fiscal situation remains bleak for governments at all levels.

 Why?
 The governments – from cities to federal are dangerously in debt.